Ep 29: Anonymous Q&A with Autumn

 Hope & Healing logo (1) (no tag) (1).png

 Michelle began by discussing what hopeandhealingsupport.com is all about.
 She talked about how much her eyes opened to the need of help with betrayal trauma.
 She mentioned the hope that the betrayed and addicted feel after going to the website forum.
 The entire reason why Michelle decided to start this website was to bring people together and provide hope during a dark time in people’s lives.
-Steve and Kayla also expressed the positivity of what the website was able to do for them during the first stages of their recovery.
+Steve also expressed the positivity of what the website was able to do for them during the first stages of his recovery.

 Michelle talked about how she sees patterns of how the betrayed begin their journey and those who truly want to recover from the trauma will follow it.
 She also realized that the gospel is much deeper than just checking boxes.
 She has been able to see a deeper part of God’s plan for agency because of seeing the betrayed surrender.
 This was one of the key principles that women have to understand before they can truly recover.